 Banana Cake with Cream Cheese Frosting

-This Banana Cake with Cream Cheese Frosting is the ultimate comfort food dessert.
-You’ll love the light and super moist cake texture combined with the incredible flavor the ripe bananas and warming spices provide.
-For more spiced cakes try my Ultimate Carrot Cake or my Spiced Zucchini Bread recipes.
+This Banana Cake Recipe with Cream Cheese Frosting is the ultimate comfort food dessert.
+You’ll love the light, super-moist cake texture combined with the incredible flavor of ripe bananas and warming spices.

 The silky-smooth cream cheese frosting is made even lighter by using whipped cream cheese and lightly sweetened so it doesn’t upstage the flavorful cake below.
-Topped with the buttery walnuts it’s a flavor combination that is oh so good!
+Topped with the buttery walnuts, it’s a flavor combination that is oh so good!

-• Uses basic ingredients you probably already have on-hand
+• Uses basic ingredients you probably already have on hand

 • Comes together in less than an hour